bastndev/Lynx-Keymap-75/CODE_OF_CONDUCT.md

 For detailed guidelines on how to contribute, please see our [Contributing Guidelines](https://github.com/bastndev/Lynx-Keymap-75/blob/main/CONTRIBUTING.md).

+## Reporting Issues and Contact

+If you experience or witness behavior that violates these guidelines, please report it by email to: **gobasdev@gmail.com**

+### Important: Email Subject Line Format

+**When contacting the maintainer, please include the project name in your email subject line using this format:**

+**Subject: [Lynx Keymap 75%] - [Brief description of your message]**

+**Examples:**
+- `[Lynx Keymap 75%] - Code of Conduct Violation Report`
+- `[Lynx Keymap 75%] - Question about Contributing Guidelines`
+- `[Lynx Keymap 75%] - Bug Report Discussion`

+This helps ensure your message is properly categorized and receives prompt attention, especially since the maintainer manages multiple open source projects.

 ## Enforcement

 As the maintainer of this project, I am committed to fairly enforcing this Code of Conduct.
-If you experience or witness behavior that violates these guidelines, please report it to gobasdev@gmail.com.

 All reports will be handled confidentially and investigated promptly.

 Depending on the severity and context, responses may include:

 1. **First violation**: Private discussion and clarification of expectations
 2. **Repeated issues**: Temporary restriction from participating in project discussions